 Dana, a people-centric organization, has been named an employer of choice around the world, including significant honors in India, Italy, South America, and the United States.
 Dana World Headquarters was named Top Workplace in northwest Ohio and southeast Michigan the past two years, and Mr. Kamsickas was ranked as the top executive in the region in employee engagement by WorkplaceDynamics in 2017.

 Prior to joining Dana in 2015, Mr. Kamsickas served as president and CEO of International Automotive Components (IAC) for eight years, and he was also head of Lear Corporation’s Interior Systems Division and held a number of additional leadership roles within that organization.

-In addition to leading large, multinational organizations for more than a decade, Mr. Kamsickas has also represented the interests of the automotive supply industry in U.S. congressional proceedings and the broader mobility supply industry as part of the President of the United States’ council on manufacturing and job creation.
+In addition to leading large, multinational organizations for more than a decade, Mr. Kamsickas has actively represented the interests of the automotive supply industry in U.S. congressional proceedings and the broader mobility supply industry as part of the President of the United States’ council on manufacturing and job creation.
 He has also been a select member of the Fiat Chrysler, Ford, and General Motors supplier councils.
-Currently, he serves on the Board of Trustees of the Manufacturers Alliance for Productivity and Innovation (MAPI) and the United Way of Greater Toledo, and is a member of the Toledo Rotary Foundation.
-In addition, Mr. Kamsickas was ranked as the top executive in the region among large companies in employee surveys conducted by Energage in 2017.
+Currently, he serves on the Board of Trustees of the Manufacturers Alliance for Productivity and Innovation (MAPI) and the United Way of Greater Toledo and is a member of the Toledo Rotary Foundation.

 Mr. Kamsickas earned a bachelor’s degree in business administration from Central Michigan University and a Master of Business Administration degree from Michigan State University.
 He also holds an honorary doctoral degree from Central Michigan University.